ron-from-nl/TinyPass/README.md

 - Search Engine
 - Custom Fields
 - Reorder Fields
+- Clean Interface
 - CSV Import/Export
 - Built-in SQLite DB
 - Password Encryption

+Tiny Pass works with "Secrets".
+Every Secret can have any number of "Custom Fields" with different "Field Types" such as: "URL" "Mail" "Pass" "Text" "Note".
-Tiny Pass works with "Secrets" holding "Custom Fields" as said before.
-Secrets can be a member of a "Group" that is selected or simply specified when it does not exist.
+Secrets can be a member of a "Group" that is selected from a list.
+The Group selection list is editable so new Groups are easily added to the user's groups.
-The Interface has a powerful Search Engine that deeply searches "Secrets" and "Custom Fields" optionally filtered by Group allowing (SQLite "LIKE" wildcards "_" and "%".
+The Interface has a powerful Search Engine that deeply searches "Secrets" and "Custom Fields" optionally filtered by Group (SQLite "LIKE" wildcards "_" and "%" apply.
-You can sort all columns in ascending and descending order and it allows you to mass select multiple "Secret", "User" or "Group" records to be Deleted or CSV Exported.
+You can sort all columns in ascending and descending order and it allows you to select multiple "Secret", "User" or "Group" records for Deletion or CSV Export.
-By default there are two users called user: "admin" (with role: "Admin") and user: "tiny" (with role: "User").
-Only Admins are allowed to add, change or remove users.
+By default there are two users called user: "admin" (Role: "Admin") and user: "tiny" (Role: "User").
+Admins can also Add, Change or Remove Users (including their secrets).
-Tiny Pass is CSV Import / Export compatible with more than 10 different Password Managers including different browsers and other widely used well known Password Managers.
+CSV Import / Export (with auto format recognition) is compatible with more than 10 different Password Managers including different browsers and other well known formats.
-Tiny Pass AES-256-CTR en/decrypt all "Password" fields with a SHA512 hash-key of your user password that is written nowhere, so remember your User Password!
+Tiny Pass AES-256-CTR en/decrypts all "Password" fields with a SHA512 hash-key of your user password that is written nowhere, so please remember your User Password!
-TinyPass is very fast also works well on mobiles and tablets.
+TinyPass is designed with performance in mind and also supports mobile screens.

 ## Desktop Screenshots